yahoo/graphkit/docs/source/operations.rst

 Constant operation parameters: ``params``
 -----------------------------------------

-Sometimes an ``operation`` will have a customizable parameter you want to hold constant across all runs of a computational graph.
+Sometimes an ``operation`` will have a customizable parameter you want to hold constant across all runs of a computation graph.
 Usually, this will be a keyword argument of the underlying function.
 The ``params`` argument to the ``operation`` constructor provides a mechanism for setting such parameters.

 ``params`` should be a dictionary whose keys correspond to keyword parameter names from the function underlying an ``operation`` and whose values are passed as constant arguments to those keyword parameters in all computations utilizing the ``operation``.